 These lesions require no treatment.
 They do not require histological confirmation and no follow up is needed.

-On CT the main differential is that of a cysts of the choroid plexus.
+On CT the main differential is that of a cyst of the choroid plexus.

-On MRI, the diagnosis is usually readily made, with the two potential differential being:
+On MRI, the diagnosis is usually readily made, with the two potential differentials being:

 - acute infarction of the choroid plexus 3

 - both can have high signal on DWI